apache/pekko/docs/src/main/paradox/actors.md

 Java
 :  @@snip [MyActor.java](/docs/src/test/java/jdocs/actor/MyActor.java) { #imports #my-actor }

-Please note that the Akka Actor @scala[`receive`] message loop is exhaustive, which is different compared to Erlang and the late Scala Actors.
+Please note that the Pekko Actor @scala[`receive`] message loop is exhaustive, which is different compared to Erlang and the late Scala Actors.
 This means that you need to provide a pattern match for all messages that it can accept and if you want to be able to handle unknown messages then you need to have a default case as in the example above.
 Otherwise an @apidoc[actor.UnhandledMessage] will be published to the @apidoc[actor.ActorSystem]'s